sg2nr/parking-api/README.md

 * `name`: String, mandatory;
 * `address`: String, mandatory;
 * `city`: String, mandatory;
 * `requestedSlots` (mandatory): for each slot types specify the number of the slots to be allocated.
 Possible values of slot types are "50KwPowerSupply", "StandardParking" and "20KwPowerSupply".
+* `pricingPolicyId`: Number, mandatory.
+It represents the id of the pricing policy applied.

+`POST /parkings/`
 ````
-POST /parkings/
 {
     "name": "Parking de Sophia",
     "address": "Sophia Antipolis",